Fine Art

 All art and design courses provide a stimulating and exciting exploration into the varied art specialisms.
 You will develop ideas by researching into other artists and be encouraged to examine the world around you visually.
 You will work through a variety of techniques and learn to work with appropriate media, materials and processes.
 As an art and design student, you will need to write about your work, to express personal, creative ideas and produce final outcomes using a range of approaches and methods.

 Fine Art is about expressing yourself personally, creatively and practically to the highest level.
 The course is about developing skills, becoming more creative, having fun, learning and achieving success.
 You will explore new techniques of drawing and painting, explore varied media and materials, develop work from your own expressive photographs, produce work from a range of varied subjects of your choice.
-Sometimes you will work from broad themes and produce sequences of related works, which lead towards large-scale and ambitious final pieces.
+Usually you will work from broad themes and produce sequences of related works, which lead towards large-scale and ambitious final pieces.

 Contemporary art is often used as a stimulus to develop new and challenging approaches to art, and we encourage students to participate in the creation of installations in the College, murals, competitions and other extension activities.